Emmigration & The Good Ship Hercules

 JNO.
 BEST of the said parish, taylor.

-Research included information supplied by the Sandwich History Society - Godspeed Photo Credit: NASA
+Research included information supplied by The Sandwich History Society - Godspeed Photo Credit: NASA - other photos from Wikipedia